Aaron-Pool/WebpackTutorial/PITCHME.md

    |--> pubPublicationResultsViewHelper.js
 ```

 First, lets go through the files in the root folder.
-Starting with the javascript, the component specifically.
-The order I typically go through is
+Starting with the javascript.
+The component, specifically.
+The order I typically migate files in is:

 1) Component
 2) HelperService
-3) Ant other miscelaneous Angular files (constants or services or filters)
+3) Other miscelaneous Angular files (constants or services or filters)
 4) Less files.

 #### Sample file